utshomax/postman-docs/src/pages/docs/writing-scripts/script-references/test-examples.md

 ### Assertion undefined error

-You may encounter the `AssertionError: expected undefined to deeply equal <value>` issue.
+You might encounter the `AssertionError: expected undefined to deeply equal <value>` error.
 Typically this happens when you are referring to a property that doesn't exist or is out of scope.

 ```js
 const jsonData = pm.response.json().args;